-In examining the advantages and disadvantages of a partnership, it's important to pay particular attention to any possible disadvantages.
+In examining the advantages and disadvantages of a partnership, it's important to weigh the possible disadvantages.
 Let's take a look at some of the downsides of a partnership.

 In addition to sharing profits and assets, a partnership also entails sharing any business losses, as well as responsibility for any debts, even if they are incurred by the other partner.
 This can place a burden on your personal finances and assets.
 Basically, you may be responsible for decisions your partner makes in connection with the business.
 In looking at the advantages and disadvantages of a partnership, this may be one of the top issues to consider.

 While you likely enjoy being in total control of your business, in a partnership, you would now share control with a partner and important decisions would be made jointly.